 The PAW Mission is a non-profit organization whose mission is to help decrease shelter euthanasia through affordable, accessible veterinary care, compassionate, innovative animal sheltering, and empathetic humane education.
+Our facility is located at 13229 7th Place, Yucaipa, Ca 92339 and is open by appointment only.

 The PAW Mission’s goal is to work with high risk groups of children, teens, adults AND animals in underserved areas.
 Our mission is to provide a safe haven with activites, speakers, and educational opportunites to help community members and to aid aid animals in need by offering subsidized veterinary care, information on the different aspects of being a pet owner, and rescuing the most at risk dogs in shelters.